-- To avoid personal injury, follow the installation instructions in the exact order shown. - Wiring and connections must be properly insulated to prevent electrical shock. - Disconnect power from the residential gateway before attempting to connect to any device. - 2 Power off your PC and other networking device; then, unplug them from the power source. - 3 Connect the active RF coaxial cable from your service provider to the coax connector labeled CABLE on the back of the residential gateway. - Note: To connect a TV, DHCT, set-top, or VCR from the same cable connection, you will need to install a cable signal splitter (not included).
-Always check with your service provider before using a splitter as a splitter may degrade the signal. - 4 Connect your PC to the residential gateway using either of the following connections: - Ethernet Connection: Locate the yellow Ethernet cable, connect one end of the Ethernet cable to the Ethernet port on your PC, and connect the other end to the yellow ETHERNET port on the back of the residential gateway. - Note: To install more Ethernet devices than ports provided on the residential gateway, use an external mulit-port Ethernet switch(s). - Wireless: Make sure that your wireless device is powered up.
-You will need to associate your wireless device with the wireless residential gateway once the residential gateway is operational.
-Follow the directions provided for your wireless device for associating with a wireless access point.
-If the residential gateway has a WIRELESS ON/OFF button, make sure that WIRELESS is enabled by confirming that the ON/OFF indicator is ON.
-If the indicator is OFF, press the ON/OFF button to enable the WIRELESS feature.
+- To prevent possible damage to equipment, disconnect any other telephone service before connecting your cable modem to the same wires. - Hazardous electrical voltages can exist on the telephone, Ethernet, or coaxial cable wiring.
+Be sure to disconnect AC power from all devices while installing your service. - All wiring and connections must be properly insulated to prevent electrical shock. - Telephone connections to an installed home telephone wiring network should be done by a qualified installer.
+The cable telephone service provider may offer professional installation and connection to the home telephone wiring network.
+A fee may be charged for this service. - 2 Power off your PC and other networking device; then, unplug them from the power source. - 3 Connect the active RF coaxial cable from your service provider to the coaxial connector labeled CABLE on the back of the cable modem. - Note: To connect a TV, DHCT, set-top, or VCR from the same cable connection, you will need to install a cable signal splitter (not included).
+Always check with your service provider before using a splitter as a splitter may degrade the signal. - 4 Connect your PC to the cable modem by connecting one end of the yellow Ethernet cable to the Ethernet port on your PC, and the other end to the yellow ETHERNET port on the back of the cable modem. - Note: To install more than one Ethernet device on a cable modem that has only one Ethernet port, use an external multi-port Ethernet switch(s) or cable router (not provided).